-Kriss Deiglmeier is Chief Executive Officer at Tides.
+Kriss Deiglmeier is Chief Executive Officer of Tides Network, a global social enterprise.
 Kriss has more than 20 years of senior executive experience that spans the business, social enterprise, nonprofit, academic and philanthropic sectors.
 In 2016, she was named one of the “50 most influential women in Philanthropy” by Philanthropy Insider.
-Kriss is the CEO of Tides Network, a global social enterprise.
-In 2015, Tides granted over 150 million US$ in the United States and in 110 countries globally.
-Before joining Tides, Kriss was the founding Executive Director for the Center for Social Innovation (CSI) at Stanford.
+In 2015, Tides granted over $150 million in the United States and in 110 countries globally.
+Before joining Tides, Kriss was the founding Executive Director for the Center for Social Innovation at Stanford.

 Kriss is recognized as a pioneer in the field of social innovation and has presented internationally on social innovation, social entrepreneurship, design thinking and public-private partnerships as well as guest-lectured at Stanford Graduate School of Business, University of California, Berkeley, Hitotsubashi University, Kyoto University, and Kyushu University.
 Kriss developed and taught the course, “Social Innovation through Corporate Social Responsibility,” at the Stanford Graduate School of Business.

 Kristin Wolff, thinker, doer, aspiring rainmaker.
 Kristin has worked in the social change space for over 15 years.
 She is a Senior Associate at Social Policy Research Associates (Oakland, CA), where she works on work – especially the #FutureofWork – and all things aimed community prosperity.